A Practical Guide to Portuguese Prepositions

 A minimalist illustration of flashcards for the Portuguese verb prepositions gostar de, precisar de, and falar com Flashcards are a great way to memorize verbs that require a specific preposition, like ‘gostar de’ (to like).

-1. Practice in Context.
-Don’t just memorize lists.
-Write full sentences.
-Pay attention to prepositions when you’re reading or listening to Portuguese.
+Write full sentences rather than memorizing lists, and pay attention to which prepositions show up when you’re reading or listening to Portuguese.

-2. Learn Verbs With Their Prepositions.
 When you learn a new verb, learn the preposition that goes with it.
-Think of gostar de (to like), precisar de (to need), and falar com (to speak with) as single units.
+Treat gostar de (to like), precisar de (to need), and falar com (to speak with) as single units.

-4. Accept Mistakes.
-You will get them wrong.
+You will get prepositions wrong.
 Everyone does.
-The key is to notice your mistake, look up the correct usage, and try to get it right the next time.
+The useful move is to notice the mistake, check the correct form, and try again the next time.

 Conclusion